Montso/Taphonomy-Rig/README.md

-#Pi HAT project
+# Pi HAT project

 This code is to run on the Taphonomy rig.
 It includes code for the [Pi HAT project.](https://github.com/montso/Pi-HAT)

 ## First time setup on the Pi is:

 `sudo apt-get update`

 `sudo apt-get install -y python3-pip`

 `sudo apt-get install -y git`

 `git clone https://github.com/Montso/Taphonomy-Rig.git`

 `sudo python3 -m pip install -r requirements.txt --break-system-packages`

-Then in Taphonomy-Rig/ you have 2 options:
+## Then in Taphonomy-Rig/ folder
-Testing or perform a lift:
+you have 2 options; Testing or Lifting:

 ### Lifting: